stfc/PSyclone/doc/developer_guide/developers.rst

 The PSyclone Internal Representation (PSyIR) is a language independent AST that PSyclone uses to represent the PSy layer and the kernel code.
-It can be constructed from scratch or produced from existing code using one of the (frontend) ASTProcessors provided in PSyclone and can be transformed back to a particular language using the (backend) support provided in PSyclone.
+The PSyIR can be constructed from scratch or produced from existing code using one of the (front-end) ASTProcessors provided in PSyclone and it can be transformed back to a particular language using the (back-end) support provided in PSyclone.

 Nodes
 =====